-Through the results of the Strategy Assessment, TAG brought more clarity and focus to their business strategy.
+Through the results of the Design solution, TAG brought more clarity and focus to their business strategy.
 They agreed to a primary strategy focused on stabilizing their core offering by aligning leadership to goals and developing programs to build culture.
 To do that, they focused on:

 While still new initiatives, the TAG leadership team has already seen improvements in retention and employee engagement, as well as better strategic alignment across the organization.

 “What really compelled me about [PI’s Design solution] was the depth of the insights.
 The assessment didn’t just tell us our scores, but rather provided us with things to be mindful of when putting the insights into business practice,” Shunney said.
 “We knew we had really good people, but that isn’t enough.
 We know we’ve got to have people whose priorities are aligned with that of the business.
 Now, we’re thinking about how to take what we’ve learned and apply it to the business going forward.”

 © The Predictive Index, 2019.
 All Rights Reserved.